Izmir

 Visit Cesme Castle, an Ottoman fortress that stands proudly overlooking the harbor.
 The castle, dating back to the 14th century, offers panoramic views of the Aegean Sea and the town below.
 Explore its well-preserved walls, towers, and inner courtyard, which provide a glimpse into Cesme’s historical significance.

-Hinterland Harmony
+Sirince Village: Hinterland Harmony

-Embark on a journey to Sirince Village, a picturesque settlement nestled in the hills beyond İzmir.
+Embark on a journey to Sirince Village, a picturesque settlement nestled in the hills beyond Izmir.
 Sirince’s cobblestone streets, traditional houses, and vineyards create an idyllic setting, inviting visitors to immerse themselves in the tranquility of the Aegean hinterland.

 Sirince Wine Tasting: Aegean Vineyards